kyma-project/website/src/blog-posts/2-blog-post-person-service.md

 title: "Get started guide for developers on Kyma"
 ---

 Now that Kyma is out there available to the world you are most probably keen on testing and implementing your own scenarios leveraging Kyma.
-Well, we are happy to introduce you to [A sample Application based on Spring Boot showing the features of Kyma](https://github.com/kyma-incubator/examples/tree/master/personservice) to get you started as a developer.
+Well, we are happy to introduce you a get started guide for developers [a sample application based on Spring Boot showing the features of Kyma](https://github.com/kyma-incubator/examples/tree/master/personservice).

-This hands-on guide provides an end to end example application implementation in Java / Spring Boot running on Kyma.
+This hands-on guide provides an end-to-end example application implementation in Java and Spring Boot running on Kyma.
 In the end state, you as a developer will understand all the features Kyma delivers.
-In a quick summary, this guide teaches you how to:
+To summarize, this guide teaches you how to:

-- Deploy the application to local Kyma (based on minikube) or ´real´ Kyma cluster
+- Deploy the application to local Kyma (based on minikube) or to an actual Kyma cluster
-- Connect your service to Kyma as Extension Platform and run a scenario
+- Connect your service to Kyma as extension platform and run a scenario
-- Extend business applications with Kyma through event driven Lambda (serverless) functions
+- Extend business applications with Kyma through event-driven, Lambda (serverless) functions
-- Bind your Application to a brokered Backing Service
+- Bind your application to a brokered backing service
-- Add Authentication and Authorization
+- Add authentication and authorization
 - Leverage Kubernetes Self-Healing
 - Use tracing and logging support

-We would like to get your feedback.
-If you face issues or remarks while testing Kyma, feel free to report them on [GitHub](https://github.com/kyma-incubator/examples).
+We would like to hear your feedback.
+If you face any issues or have any comments while testing Kyma, feel free to report them on [GitHub](https://github.com/kyma-incubator/examples).

-We also ask you to join the Kyma community on [Twitter](https://twitter.com/kymaproject) and [LinkedIn](https://www.linkedin.com/company/kyma-project/).
+We also invite you to join the Kyma community on [Twitter](https://twitter.com/kymaproject) and [LinkedIn](https://www.linkedin.com/company/kyma-project/).

 Have fun with Kyma!